Support, hope and help to families and friends of alcoholics. Find a local meeting by using the map search. Or explore electronic virtual meetings

 Practical help on topics like selecting a nursing home or using home health care, or how to communicate with health insurance people.
 Caregiver Action Network was formerly National Family Caregivers Association

-A 12 step fellowship (free) for those in recovery from addiction to crystal meth.
-Meetings held all over the country.
-Easy-to-use directory under CMA meetings tab if you use the state lists (select State), rather than the distance function
+Crystal Meth Anonymous is a 12 step fellowship (free) program for those in recovery from addiction to crystal meth.
+Meetings are held all over the country.
+Find a meeting location through the easy-to-use directory under CMA meetings tab.
+Select map or state lists.
+Directory covers 7 countries in addition to the US.

 Find an Aging Life Care Professional, formerly called geriatric care manager.
 The Aging Life Care Association (ALCA) was formerly the National Association of Professional Geriatric Care Managers, Inc. This national directory is easy to use.
 Credentials of members listed will vary widely.
 The credentials of the Advanced Professionals may be the most useful.
 Not all areas of the US are covered.